kimdswg/alzheimers-prediction/README.md

 - What is the minimal set of diagnostic predictors that can lower the overall cost of clinical testing without sacrificing a substantial degree of diagnostic accuracy?

-Thus, our goal is not to develop a machine learning algorithm that accurately predicts Alzheimer's disease risk, but to find out which clinical diagnostic tests have the most influence on final positive diagnosis.
+Therefore, our goal is not to develop a machine learning algorithm that accurately predicts Alzheimer's disease risk, but to find out which clinical diagnostic tests have the most influence on final positive diagnosis.

 ## Summary of Results